Elodym/What-factors-have-an-impact-on-infant-mortality-/README.md

 1. Wealthier countries are expected to have lower IMR
 2. Public spending on health and education is expected to reduce IMR There is a literature supporting these hypotheses:
-•	Higher income per capita is related to higher household spending on nutritious foods and health services [Baird et al., 2011].
+* Higher income per capita is related to higher household spending on nutritious foods and health services [Baird et al., 2011].
-•	Health expenditure targeting the causes of infant death is effective in reducing infant mortality [Baird et al., 2011].
+* nHealth expenditure targeting the causes of infant death is effective in reducing infant mortality [Baird et al., 2011].
-•	Educational spending increases mothers’ awareness of hygiene and nutritional practise [Meegama, 1980; Gortmaker; 1997].
+* Educational spending increases mothers’ awareness of hygiene and nutritional practise [Meegama, 1980; Gortmaker; 1997].

 ## Methods